OctopusDeploy/blog/blog/2019-09/using-custom-tf-plugins/index.md

 ## The plugin-dir option

-The final option is to save the plugin executable in a folder of your choice, and reference it using the `--plugin-dir` argument.
+The final option is to save the plugin executable in a folder of your choice and reference it using the `--plugin-dir` argument.

-When you use the `--plugin-dir` argument there is no special requirement for the directory name.
+When you use the `--plugin-dir` argument, there is no special requirement for the directory name.
 Here I have called `terraform init --plugin-dir C:\Users\Matthew\Desktop\plugins\whatever` to prove that the directory name has no significance.

 ![](plugin-dir-whatever.png "width=500")